 In recent years, virtually all of our summer students have returned to article with the firm.

 The Student Recruitment & Development Committee is responsible for hiring summer students.
 The hiring criteria used by the Committee are varied and flexible.
 While strong academic achievement is obviously important, our primary emphasis is on hiring candidates who are personable and who demonstrate, through their résumés and interviews, initiative, effective communication skills, leadership, involvement in law-related and community activities, and team spirit.

 Candidates wishing to apply for a summer student position should forward a cover letter and résumé, with copies of transcripts from post-secondary institutions, to:

-We have hired all of our summer students for 2013.
+Plese note that we have hired all of our summer students for 2014.
 We will be accepting applications next fall for 2015 summer student positions.